FlippinOutPodcast/flippinout/content/episodes/001 - Fish Tales.md

 url: /001-fish-tales
 tags: []
 image:
-  url: /images/flippin-out-cover-min.png
+  url: /images/fish.jpg
-  alt: "Flippin' Out"
+  alt: "It was THIS big"
 draft: false
 ---
   Drew and Marc play Fish Tales and see who can reel in the higher score (or at least lie about it)